QuantEcon/lecture-dle/_sources/lagrangian_lqdp.md

 ## Application

-Here we demonstrate the computation with an example which is the deterministic version of an example borrowed from this [quantecon lecture](https://python.quantecon.org/lqcontrol.html).
+Here we demonstrate the computation with an example which is the deterministic version of an example borrowed from this {doc}`quantecon lecture <dle:lqcontrol>`.

 ```{code-cell} ipython3
 # Model parameters